Electric Rays: Family Torpedinidae

 Identification: An oval disk that is thick and flabby; the tail is short, stocky, with two dorsal fins and a large symmetrical caudal fin.
 No spines or prickles.
 Eyes small and round; mouth moderate in size with 4 or 5 rows of teeth in each jaw.
 Coloring is blue-black to drak gray above; white to slate gray below; often with black spotting.

-Size: Reported to 4 feet in length and 90 pounds.
+Size: Reported to 55.1 inches in length and 90 pounds.
 Typical size at piers is from two and a half to three and a half feet.

-Range: Worldwide in tropical and temperate seas; in the eastern Pacific from Sebastian Viscaino Bay, southern Baja California, and the Gulf of California, to Wiah Point in Dixon Entrance, Queen Charlotte Islands, British Columbia.
+Range: Worldwide in tropical and temperate seas; in the eastern Pacific from Todos Santos, southern Baja California, and the Gulf of California, to Wiah Point, Graham Island, in Dixon Entrance, Queen Charlotte Islands, British Columbia.

 Piers: An uncommon catch at piers although some are taken each year; most common at piers south of Point Conception.
 Best bets: Ocean Beach Pier, San Clemente Pier, Hermosa Beach Pier, Ventura Pier (#1), and the Gaviota Pier.